Pseudo-modularity and Iwasawa theory: Pseudo-modularity

-We revert back to the setting of \S\ref{subsec:intersect}, localizing all of the rings and algebras via $\otimes_\Lambda \Lambda_{(f_\chi)}$ and completing at the respective maximal ideals of each ring.
-Let us follow Example \ref{exmp:2x2GMA} and write these GMAs as
+We now revert back to the setting of \S\ref{subsec:intersect}, localizing all of the rings and algebras via $\otimes_\Lambda \Lambda_{(f_\chi)}$ and completing at the respective maximal ideals of each ring.
+We write these GMAs as

 By Proposition \ref{prop:red_ideal}, the multiplication map $m = \varphi_{1,2,1}$ of the GMA structure of $E^\ord_\m$ induces a surjection $B^\ord \otimes C^\ord \onto \cJ_\m$.
-To determine $\cJ_\m/ \cJ_\m^2$, we first compute $E^\red_\m$, and then use the map of Proposition \ref{prop:ord_red_C-H}(4) to relate it to $B^\ord \otimes C^\ord$.
+To determine $\cJ_\m/ \cJ_\m^2$, we first compute $E^\red_\m$, and then use the map of Proposition \ref{prop:ord_red_CH}(4) to relate it to $B^\ord \otimes C^\ord$.